The relationship between UX wireframe and UX research

 Wireframes are a valuable tool used in the first stage and subsequent discussions of each design journey.

-What is a UX wireframe?
+What is a wireframe?

 A wireframe web design is the simplest representation of your website, typically during the earlier stages.

-Wireframes help us imagine how the customer journey looks and feels to the user, decide which elements are important, where they should sit on the page, and how to drive the user to the next stage in achieving their goal.
+Creating app or website wireframes help us imagine how the customer journey looks and feels to the user, decide which elements are important, where they should sit on the page, and how to drive the user to the next stage in achieving their goal.

 At any stage where design, research, and workflow come together, efficiency is paramount to timescale and deadline.
-So, you need a tool that can reframe the ideas from your latest deliberation that doesn’t have to go back to a designer or presentation team just to move forward a few simple steps.
+So, you need a tool that can reframe the ideas from your latest deliberation that doesn’t have to go back to a designer or presentation team just to move forward by a few simple steps.

-The 3 levels of UX wireframe design
+The Three levels of UX wireframe design

 With additional research, further thought, and deliberation, something more organised can help each team consider which elements are working and which aren’t and provide a better, more structured plan for how to proceed.

-A wireframe helps designers decide which content, information, and features each platform needs, how it could and should be structured, how the hierarchy works, and what that means for user behaviour and expectation.
+A wireframe helps UX designers decide which content, information, and features each platform needs, how it could and should be structured, how the hierarchy works, and what that means for user behaviour and expectation.

-• Early-stage manual testing without opting into time and tech-expertise hungry options
+- Early-stage manual testing without opting into time and tech-expertise-hungry options

-UX wireframe – the discussion starts here
+UX wireframes – the discussion starts here

-Your answers define the UX and UI of your website, app, or other digital platforms, so each UX or UI wireframe helps you, your users, and partners to see the big picture more clearly within a defined structure.
+Your answers define the UX and UI of your website, app, or other digital platforms, so each UX or UI wireframe helps you, your users, and your partners to see the big picture more clearly within a defined structure.

 The disadvantages of wireframe testing

-How to create a UX wireframe
+How to create wireframes

-UX wireframes are about feedback.
+Wireframes are about feedback.
 What works, what doesn’t, and what could make everything ten times better for your visitor, achieving their goals quicker and happier throughout their journey.

 Which is better: sticking to simple sketches or using professional wireframe tools?

 Either and both.
-It depends on your system, where you are in the process, and the facilities you’ve got to hand.
+It depends on your system, where you are in the process and the facilities you’ve got to hand.

 UX research meets UX wireframe